How to Write a Japanese Invoice (請求書)

 Issue date

-The date the invoice is issued.
+The date the invoice is issued; distinguish it from transaction dates.

 Invoice number